ASA Monitor® Information for Authors

-The Editorial Board for the ASA MONITOR requests the cooperation of authors to submit articles that comply with the following guidelines.
-Any questions may be directed to the editor or the editorial staff (email@example.com or firstname.lastname@example.org).
+The ASA Monitor Editorial Board requests the cooperation of authors to submit articles that comply with the following guidelines.
+Any questions may be directed to the editorial staff (firstname.lastname@example.org or email@example.com).
+The ASA Monitor is not a peer-reviewed journal.
+However, all submitted articles are refereed by the members of the ASA Monitor editorial board.

-The deadline for articles, photographs and author bio information is the first of the month, two months prior to the month of publication, e.g., the deadline for the March issue is January 1, for the April issue is February 1, etc.
+The deadline for articles, graphics, author elements is the first of the month, two months prior to the month of publication, e.g., the deadline for the March issue is January 1, and for the April issue it is February 1, etc.

 Each author will be asked to submit a recent photograph.
 Clear color photographs are required.
-Photos should depict a head-and-shoulders portrait of the subject with an uncluttered background around the head; passport photos and photos downloaded from Web sites are unacceptable.
-Photo size must be at least 3” x 4” @ 300 DPI.
+Photos should depict a head-and-shoulders portrait of the subject with an uncluttered background around the head; passport photos and photos downloaded from websites cannot be used.
+Photo size must be at least 3” x 4” with a resolution of 300 dpi.
 The correct file should be 1 MB or larger in size.
-The preferred formats are TIF or JPG.
+The preferred format is TIF or JPG.

-We can accept a digital photo scan, providing the resolution is a minimum of 3” x 4” @ 300 dpi.
-Size should be approximately 5” x 7” @ 300 DPI but no smaller than 3” x 4” @ 300 DPI.
-Do not crop the photo; please leave sufficient background image.
+We can accept a digital photo scan, providing the size is a minimum of 3” x 4” and the resolution is 300 dpi.
+Size should be approximately 5” x 7” with a resolution of 300 dpi but no smaller than 3” x 4” with a resolution of 300 dpi.
+Please do not crop the photo; please leave sufficient background in the image.

 Bio (byline to accompany article)